amirhoseyn221177/PriceScrapper/README.md

 Researched and added suitable vendors to scrape information from, connected vendor APIs to search results table, added a vendor filter, made suggested items carousel to dynamically load items and assisted other team members.

-### Shadi Rezaei (m3i9g):
-Worked mainly on the front-end setting up flex-boxes and adding material UI for some react components and setting up tickets for other team members through JIRA.

 ## Brief sketch of our initial layout